-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023

-- Ap3 2.3 If you are an EU national, you will be eligible, subject to confirmation that you have been resident in the EEA for the three years prior to the first day of the academic year in which the qualification begins and you will be resident in England or Wales on the first day of your qualification. - Ap3 2.4 If you already hold a Masters qualification, an equivalent level qualification or a higher level qualification, you will not be eligible for the loans.
+- Ap3 2.3 If you are an EU national and have settled or pre-settled status under the EU Settlement Scheme, you will be eligible, subject to confirmation that you have been resident in the UK, Gibraltar, the EEA and Switzerland for the three years prior to the first day of the academic year in which the qualification begins and you will be resident in England or Wales on the first day of your qualification. - Ap3 2.4 If you already hold a Master's qualification, an equivalent level qualification or a higher level qualification, you will not be eligible for the loans.
 Qualifications obtained outside the UK will be taken into account in determining your eligibility for the loan. - Ap3 2.5 If you are aged 60 or over on the first day of the Seasonal Academic Year (as calculated in Section G, Table 1) in which the qualification begins, you will not be eligible for the loan.